medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

 ## NFT

 {% hint style="warning" %}
-Panacea v2.3 removes the legacy `pnft` runtime module, store, queries, and CLI commands.
-Legacy PNFT state is not migrated.
+Panacea v2.3 removes the legacy `pnft` runtime module, queries, and CLI commands.
+The `pnft` store remains mounted as an inactive, permanently reserved tombstone;
+no module or keeper reads or writes it, and its state is not migrated.
 Historical protobuf messages remain decode-only, and attempts to execute them fail.
 {% endhint %}

 ### Creating a class